China Economic Review Interview

-Keith Brown: Well, see, when I came here last year, there was a smaller centre about less than half the size of this one, which had been running for four years.
+Keith Brown: Well, see, when I came here last year, there was a smaller centre about half the size of this one, which had been running for four years.
 Now we’re in a nice big shinny new one and in five years, we’ll need another floor.
 I think to some extent, we can plan for a bit of growth but we’re mustn’t exceed ourselves and get carried away with overflowing admissions, but there’s no reason why the China centre here in Shanghai, or indeed the one down in Hong Kong, can’t get bigger.

 As long as it gets bigger, they’re getting better because for the university’s reputation is absolutely essential so if you lose the reputation, you’re in trouble, so for us the quality is more important than the quantity.
 It’d be nice to see more students and obviously to see more revenue, to see more alumni, but more than anything else, we want to be known by employers that our graduates are the best in the market and we want our students to be going out there and saying, ‘yes, I had the best experience possible.’